kk17/alfred-ask-ai-anywhere-workflow/README.md

 ## Installation

 1. [Download the workflow](https://github.com/kk17/alfred-ask-ai-anywhere-workflow/releases/latest)
-2. Double click the `.alfredworkflow` file to install
+2. Double click the `.alfredworkflow` file to install and configure the workflow.
+Follow [this guide](https://github.com/Vaayne/notionai-py#get-notion-token-and-workspace-id) to get Notion token and workspace ID from you broswer.

 Note that the [Alfred 5 Powerpack](https://www.alfredapp.com/powerpack/) and [NotionAI](https://www.notion.so/product/ai) are required to use the workflow.